C1. Patterns and Relationships

 Extension: Measuring to Pack

-Create a box in which to place the necklace (and bracelet, if applicable) to protect it for sale.
+Ask students to create a box in which to place the necklace (and bracelet, if applicable) to protect it for sale.
+This activity is an interesting extension for students who wish to take on other challenges.
+It also promotes the integration of concepts from the Spatial Sense strand.
 The shape of the box and its dimensions can become a rich problem-solving situation.

 Differentiated Instruction